 Find Out More

 Teachers, please contact your Regional Coordinator to learn more about timelines, registrations and and to find out how you can get involved.

 Step 2.
 Regional Heritage Fairs

-After the school fairs, some students are invited to take part in one of the many Regional Fairs across British Columbia.
-Regional Heritage Fairs bring together the best projects from local schools at a one or two day showcase event.
-Approximately 1,200 students across the province present their projects to the public, respond to questions from judges, receive a wide variety of awards and share in the excitement of engaging heritage activities.
+After the School Fairs, some students are invited to take part in one of the many Regional Fairs across British Columbia.
+Regional Heritage Fairs bring together selected projects from local schools at a one or two day showcase event.
+Approximately 1,200 students across the province present their projects to the public, respond to questions from judges, receive a wide variety of awards, and share in the excitement of engaging heritage activities.

 Step 3.
 Provincial Heritage Fair

-Following the Regional Fairs, some students are chosen to showcase their projects in a key feature of our program, the Provincial Heritage Fair.
+Following the Regional Fairs, each region will choose a number of students to showcase their projects in a key feature of our program, the Provincial Heritage Fair.
 This is an exciting, multi-day “history summer camp” for select students and alumni.
 Here, students have the opportunity to showcase their projects to the public, and participate in numerous heritage related activities and trips.